pts/pts-tinype/README.txt

 * On a Unix system (e.g. Linux) with the `nasm' and `make' tools installed, just run `make' (without the quotes) in the directory containing hh2.nasm.
+  The minimum NASM version required is 0.99.06.
-* Alternatively, on other systems, look at the beginning of the hh2.nasm and hh1.nasm source files for compilation instructions.
-On Windows, you may have to run `nasmw' instead of `nasm'.
+* Alternatively, on other systems, look at the beginning of the hh6d.nasm etc. On Windows, you may have to run `nasmw' instead of `nasm'.

 Related projects and docs: